-B. EPA's proposal not to rely on "intended, known or reasonably foreseen" use of PPE in these risk determinations is inconsistent with TSCA's requirements that EPA determine whether a chemical presents an unreasonable risk under the chemical's "conditions of use."
+B. EPA's proposal not to rely on "intended, known or reasonably foreseen" use of PPE in the risk determination is inconsistent with TSCA's requirements that EPA determine whether a chemical presents an unreasonable risk under the chemical's "conditions of use."

-EPA's proposal not to assume use of PPE in the PCE, NMP, MC and TCE TSCA risk determinations is inconsistent with TSCA's Section 6(b)(4) risk evaluation requirements relating to "conditions of use."
-Section 6(b)(4)(A) requires that EPA conduct risk evaluations "to determine whether a chemical substance presents an unreasonable risk of injury to health or the environment, without consideration of costs or other non-risk factors, including an unreasonable risk to a potentially exposed or susceptible subpopulation identified as relevant in the risk evaluation by the Administrator, under the conditions of use.
-"60 TSCA Section 3(4) defines "conditions of use" as "the circumstances, as determined by the Administrator, under which a chemical substance is intended, known or reasonably foreseen to be manufactured, processed, distributed in commerce, used, or disposed of."61 The proposal also fails to "take into account, where relevant, the likely duration, intensity, frequency and number of exposures under the conditions of use" pursuant to TSCA Section 6(b)(4)(F)(iv).
+EPA's proposal not to assume use of PPE in the CT TSCA risk determination is inconsistent with TSCA's Section 6(b)(4) risk evaluation requirements relating to "conditions of use."
+Section 6(b)(4)(A) requires that EPA conduct risk evaluations "to determine whether a chemical substance presents an unreasonable risk of injury to health or the environment, without consideration of costs or other non-risk factors, including an unreasonable risk to a potentially exposed or susceptible subpopulation identified as relevant in the risk evaluation by the Administrator, under the conditions of use."63 TSCA Section 3(4) defines "conditions of use" as "the circumstances, as determined by the Administrator, under which a chemical substance is intended, known or reasonably foreseen to be manufactured, processed, distributed in commerce, used, or disposed of."64 The proposal also fails to "take into account, where relevant, the likely duration, intensity, frequency and number of exposures under the conditions of use" pursuant to TSCA Section 6(b)(4)(F)(iv).
 Further, ignoring the use of PPE ignores the requirement to "describe the weight of scientific evidence for the identified hazard and exposure" pursuant to Section 6(b)(4)(F)(v).
 Instead of describing the weight of scientific evidence, EPA ignores the use of industrial hygiene data, as required by OSHA, to evaluate engineering and administrative controls and then the use of PPE as an additional layer of protection.

-In the revised risk determinations for PCE, NMP, MC and TCE, EPA proposes to discount certain "known or reasonably foreseen" circumstances of manufacturing under OSHA's mandatory requirements and instead to rely upon only one condition of use - one in which PPE is not required, used, or complied with.
-EPA justifies its decision by declaring, "it reflects EPA's recognition that unreasonable risk may exist for subpopulations of workers that may be highly exposed because they are not covered by OSHA standards, such as self-employed individuals and public sector workers who are not covered by a State Plan, or because their employer is out of compliance with OSHA standards, or because EPA finds unreasonable risk for purposes of TSCA notwithstanding OSHA requirements."62
+In the revised risk determination for CT, EPA proposes to discount certain "known or reasonably foreseen" circumstances of manufacturing under OSHA's mandatory requirements and instead to rely upon only one condition of use - one in which PPE is not required, used, or complied with.
+EPA justifies its decision by declaring, "it reflects EPA's recognition that unreasonable risk may exist for subpopulations of workers that may be highly exposed because they are not covered by OSHA standards, such as self-employed individuals and public sector workers who are not covered by a State Plan, or because their employer is out of compliance with OSHA standards, or because EPA finds unreasonable risk for purposes of TSCA notwithstanding OSHA requirements."65

 By assuming PPE is not used in any COU, EPA is ignoring OSHA comprehensive, industry-specific, standards which OSHA-regulated employers and employees must meet.
-These require employers to assess whether hazards present in their workplace necessitate the use of PPE and, if so, to provide the types of PPE that would protect them from these hazards; to communicate the decision to the employees; to select PPE that properly fits affected employees; to verify the performance of the hazard assessment;
+These require employers to assess whether hazards present in their workplace necessitate the use of PPE and, if so, to provide the types of PPE that would protect them from these hazards; to communicate the decision to the employees; to select PPE that properly fits affected employees; to verify the performance of the hazard assessment; and to certify compliance with these requirements.
+Failure to consider these OSHA industry-specific standards is particularly arbitrary when an entire COU is governed by the OSHA standards.